Cashiuus/penprep/README.md

 # Overview
 This project is primarily an OS setup and prep toolkit with a pentesting focus to get up and running without all the boring setup of various tools.
-First, you'll want to check out the setup scripts.
+First, you'll want to check out the `system-setup` scripts.
 There are many projects out there that accomplish system setups in a similar manner, but none of them go beyond the basics.
 These helpers serve to accomplish every single task needed to install a particular environment or tool.

 If you are running on a kali system, a quick base setup with tweaks can be found by running `setup-kali-base.sh`.

-Over time, my long-term goal is to wrap a console menu around these and make it much simpler to run these scripts and achieve a fully ready system to your liking with only running one initialization script rather than currently having to run each script manually.

-## Goals
-1. Standardize the methods and structure of every setup script.
-2. Package it all into a single console-based wrapper application to setup a system with minimal effort.

 ## Usage
-For now, this is bare bones use of this project
+For now, this is bare bones use of this project, and I use most on a new kali or debian install:

 1. `penprep/dotfiles/install-simple.sh` - Install dotfiles for a better console experience (However, next script will also do this step by prompting if you'd like to install them.)
 2. `penprep/system-setup/kali/setup-kali-base.sh` - Take a vanilla Kali system and do all the initial setup